aritradhar/aritradhar.github.io/_pages/talks.md

 description: Some of the talks on my reserch projects over the years.
 nav: true
 ---
 * Multi-tenancy: Its Complexity and Security Implications (2022)
+  * Zühlke Technology Group
+* Multi-tenancy: Its Complexity and Security Implications (2022)
   * Huawei Reserch
 * Confidential Computing in the Age of Disaggregation: Access Control, Attestation and Isolation of Secure Distributed Applications in the Cloud (2021)